How Hard Is It to Learn French on a Scale of 1 to 10?

 - Lexical familiarity.
 Similar to Spanish, Italian, or Portuguese, French is the Romance language.
 This linguistic similarity results in a substantial overlap in vocabulary between the two languages.
 Consequently, while learning French, you’ll recognize numerous words with close equivalents in Spanish.

 - Grammatical similarities.
 Owing to their shared ancestry, French and Spanish also share grammatical parallels.
-This means that the structure of sentences in both languages, their organization or syntax, bears considerable resemblance.
+This means that the structure of sentences in both languages, as well as their organization or syntax, bears considerable resemblance.

 - Abundant resources.
 Given its cultural prominence, a multitude of educational resources are available for learning French.
 Unlike less widely spoken languages, there are numerous courses, applications, books, online forums, and other tools tailored for learning French.